 Files from an old version of Office display "Word - Legacy" or "Spreadsheet - Legacy" at the top of the drawer above the filename.
 You should be able to export the document to see its contents.
 Refer to How can I work with old (legacy) Microsoft files such as .xls and .doc?

 Pasting Hyperlinks in Excel

 If you need to paste hyperlinks into Excel spreadsheets, note the following:

 - In Excel desktop, pasting an Excel Hyperlink formula does not apply the hyperlink formatting.

 - In Excel desktop, you can double-click the cell and then paste the link and it does apply the proper hyperlink formatting,

-- In Excel online, pasting a hyperlink formula does apply proper formatting.
+- In Excel Online, pasting a hyperlink formula does apply the proper formatting.